 The Swedish Public Employment Service has assessed that this data is relevant to assess your distance from the job market.
 For example, a long enrolment period will indicate that you are further from the job market.
 As a jobseeker, this will place you in one of the following categories, which shows which measure is better for you.

-Three different categories
+Three different categories of Prepare and Match: